korpiq/python-datafaser/doc/design.md

 Produced results can be checked with simplish result format specifiers.

-### Operation Runner

-External programs can be run with parameters filled in from data.

 ## Safety Restrictions

 ### Access only files under current working directory

 All file references are ensured to stay within current working directory.
-External programs must be found in environment PATH.
+If at all needed, External programs must be found in environment PATH.

 ### Separate resource downloader to ensure offline operation